JERSEY REGISTERED CHARITY NO 4

 The Jersey Hedgehog Preservation Group rescues, rehabilitates and releases back into the wild Western European hedgehogs (Erinaceus europaeus) in Jersey, British Channel Islands.

-If you find a hedgehog out in daytime or a sick or injured one at any time of day or night this is what to do:
+If you find a hedgehog lying out of its nest in daytime or a sick or injured one at any time of day or night it will be in need of help:

-Any hedgehog found out in daylight at anytime of year whatever its size will be in need of immediate help, so please phone us at once on 734340 if you live in Jersey or contact your nearest carer or a vet if you live elsewhere.
+Please phone us at once on 01534 734340 if you live in Jersey or contact your nearest carer or a vet if you live elsewhere.
 PLEASE DO NOT LEAVE IT UNTIL THE NEXT DAY (unless it is late at night), even then if the hedgehog is injured or sick please seek help at once.

 OUT OF HOURS EMERGENCIES FOR INJURED HEDGEHOGS BETWEEN 8PM AND 8AM: New Era Veterinary Hospital, Georgetown - please phone 07797 711585 and take the hedgehog to the hospital.
 If you are unable to take the casualty to New Era please phone the JSPCA emergency ambulance line: 07797 720331.
 You will not be charged for JSPCA or veterinary services.